Be sure your STa”M is kosher

 The Certification process

-Scan the QR code or enter the ID number under it to learn about your STAMP-certified piece.
+Scan the QR code or manually enter the numeric ID number under it to learn about your STAMP-certified piece.

 - Who wrote it